okor/bobble-template/README.md

     heroku config:add BOBBLE_TWILIO_TO_PHONENUMBER=<mobile number to receive notifications, i.e. +14155555555>

 After you've added your notifiers, just sit back and relax!
+You'll get either a text or an email when your site goes down.